Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/4f16fb3b-9e1a-426f-ade7-f67da3be428a)

-The exploit appears to be an improper access check in `joomla` that allows for unauthorized access to webservice endpoints, according to NIST.
+The exploit appears to be an "improper access check in `joomla` that allows for unauthorized access to webservice endpoints", according to NIST.
 More detail can be found [here](https://nvd.nist.gov/vuln/detail/CVE-2023-23752).

 The exploit on exploit-db is written in ruby.
 I create a file, `joomla-exploit`, paste the code in, and run it.
 The file requires one argument, which is the URL of the website.
 The exploit works, and provides me with information about the database used, but more importantly, log in credentials: